-Cell phones.
-Cell phones are discouraged at school as they may be lost or stolen (for which the school is not responsible) and present a distraction.
-If they are brought to school, they must remain turned off and out of sight during school hours, including lunch and recess.
-During state testing any cell phones must be left with the teacher or the office during school hours - no exceptions.
-If a student's phone is found to be powered on during the school day, the teacher will confiscate the phone and return it to the student at the end of the school day.
-If a student is found a second time with their phone out, the phone will be confiscated again, and a parent will have to come to school to pick up the cell phone from an administrator.
+Cell phones and Apple Watches.
+Cell phones and watches are discouraged at school as they may be lost or stolen (for which the school is not responsible) and present a distraction.
+If they are brought to school, they must remain in "school mode" or be turned off and out of sight during school hours, including lunch and recess between the hours of 8:00 am and 2:00 pm.
+During state testing cell phones and watches must be left with the teacher or the office during school hours - no exceptions.
+If a student's phone or watch is found to be powered on or in use during the school day, the teacher will confiscate the phone or watch and return it to the student at the end of the school day.
+If a student is found a second time with their phone or Apple Watch out or on, the phone or watch will be confiscated again, and a parent will have to come to school to pick it up from an administrator.